shabbeersh/RCCNet/readme.md

 Tensorflow-gpu >= 1.2

 Dataset:
-In this research, we have used a publicly available routine colon cancer dataset.
-The dataset is available at https://warwick.ac.uk/fac/sci/dcs/research/tia/data/crchistolabelednucleihe.
+In this research, we have used a publicly available routine colon cancer dataset which is downloadble at https://warwick.ac.uk/fac/sci/dcs/research/tia/data/crchistolabelednucleihe.

 To extract the cells of dimensions 32x32x3, please use the matlab code with file name ColonCancerPatchExtraction.m